pershint/SNOtools/Contamination_Study/README.md

 cuts_default.json.
 Tell the program to use your config file by giving the file name to the --configfile flag.

+NOTE: The "run_setup" mostly control what your output sacrifice plots look like, as well as what values you want to plot the sacrifice as a function of.
+CUTS_TO_DO picks whether to evaluate DC sacrifice ("cut1"), classifier sacrifice ("cut2"), or the classifier Data/MC comparison ("cut2_DataMCComp").

+ii) Take your data and process it with a subtupler (also in a SNOTools directory) so that you have ntuple files with the AV z-shift, energy corrections, and the posr3 and udotr variables.

-ii) Place all of your calibration data ntuples into a single directory.
-When running main.py, you will want to give the directory path using the --calibdir flag.
+ii) Place all of your data subtuples into a single directory.

+iv) Look at the script in /bash/SacrificeRunner.sh.
+Modify the file so when run, the program will use your config file, point to your data directory, source your version of RAT, and run from the right home directory.

+GUIDE TO A QUICK START OF EVALUATING THE INSTRUMENTAL CONTAMINATIONS.

+i) Perform all of the sacrifice evaluation steps described above, but using your calibration data.

-iii) For the instrumental contamination estimate, place all of your calibration data ntuples into another single directory.
-When running main.py, you will want to give this directory path using the --analysis dir flag
+ii) For the instrumental contamination estimate, place all of your physics data ntuples into another single directory.
+When running main.py, you will want to give this directory path using the --analysisdir flag

-iv) Set up your plotting preferences and variables you want to calculate the DC sacrifice distribution for using ./config/setup.json.
-For the DC sacrifice, you want "CUTSTODO" to have ["cut1"] only, and common sacrifice variables used for the water analysis are "posr3", "udotr", and "energy".
-Note that if you want to use "posr3", your data must have the "posr3" entry added to the ntuples using the subtupler code (see ./misc/subtupleMaker\_N16.cpp for an example of the subtuple processor you could use).

-ANALYSES
+iii) Run main.py, but giving the --bifurcation flag.
+Make sure that the --jobname flag is the same name as the jobname that has your calibration sacrifice data; the config from your sacrifice analysis will be loaded.

+iv) Now run main.py again with --contamination --LETA to see the contamination estimates, given your bifurcation box values and estimated DC/classifier sacrifices.

+A MORE IN-DETAIL DISCUSSION OF THE ANALYSIS CHAIN

 Sacrifice: To calculate the sacrifice of physics events in N16 data, do:

-python main.py --calibsacrifice --calibdir /path/to/calibntuples/ --configfile
+python main.py --sacrifice --sacdir_data /path/to/calibntuples/ --configfile
-theconfigfile.json --plots
+theconfigfile.json --showplots --saveplots

 Results of the sacrifice for all runs and on a run-by-run detail are saved to the